Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 - Hemp extract with CBD (highest evidence): Studies show 30–50% pain reduction with daily use

-- Omega-3 fatty acids: EPA/DHA at least 1000 mg daily for anti-inflammatory effects
+- Omega-3 fatty acids: EPA/DHA at least 1000 mg daily for anti-inflammatory effect

 - Turmeric extract: With piperine for better bioavailability, 500–1000 mg daily

-- Glucosamine/Chondroitin: Mixed study results, possibly effective in mild osteoarthritis
+- Glucosamine/Chondroitin: Mixed study results, possibly effective for mild osteoarthritis

 Important note on quality:

 When it comes to dietary supplements, quality is crucial.
 Our organic hemp extracts undergo triple laboratory testing and contain standardized amounts of active ingredients – unlike many cheap products without quality control.
-Those interested in other natural alternatives will find fascinating information in our article on devil's claw ointment .
+If you are interested in further natural alternatives, you can find exciting information in our article on Devil's Claw Salve.

 Movement & Exercises: The Key to Pain Relief

-You may be wondering how exercise can help with joint pain.
-Paradoxically, controlled exercise is the most effective "medicine" for osteoarthritis pain —when dosed correctly.
+You might be wondering how exercise can help with joint pain.
+Paradoxically, controlled movement is the most effective "medicine" against osteoarthritis pain – when dosed correctly.

 The 3 best joint-friendly sports: